| |

-Preservation Development uses limited residential development to preserve the character and use of rural landscapes in perpetuity.
-Preservation Development has been described as a "three legged stool."
+Conservation Development uses limited residential development to preserve the character and use of rural landscapes in perpetuity.
+Conservation Development has been described as a "three legged stool."
 Each leg of the stool represents a different activity and constituency which bear an equal amount of weight.

 1. Farming – agricultural work and land management activities.